daattali/beautiful-jekyll/README.md

 ## Customizing parameters for each page

-In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**.
+**One last important thing**: In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**.
 This is where you'll be able to give each page some extra parameters such as a title, a subtitle, or an image.
 [Below is a list of all available parameters](#supported-parameters).
 If you don't want to use any parameters on a page (this also means having no title), then use the empty YAML front matter:

 ```
 ---